Holmenkollbanen 8x

 Bergensbanen Minute by Minute set a trend for a series of shorter real-time railway ride recordings, performed by NRK staff.

 NRK created a major programme around Holmekollbanen, an above-ground branch of Oslo subway (T-Banen), which runs from the centre of Oslo (Majorstuen) and all the way up to the Holmekollen ski jump facilities.
 The program was recorded during the Ski World Championship in Oslo in 2011.
-NRK created a wonderful interactive site, which shows the Holmekollbanen’s route, elevation, stops and history (in Norwegian).
+NRK had a wonderful interactive page, which showed the Holmekollbanen’s route, elevation, stops and history (in Norwegian).
+Alas, the page is no longer available.
+The complete NRK programme can be watched at the official site.

 The front and side view camera recordings from the trip with Holmenkollbanen in Oslo were published by NRK under the Creative Commons license.